Mero Euta Saathi Chha: Plot

 Jay, who is the heir to the property, is raised by his grandparents after the death of his parents.
-Being the rich guy, he abuses his wealth.
-One day he skips class and while riding on his bike, he gets challenged from another bike rider in black helmet.
+Being a rich guy, he abuses his wealth.
+One day, he skips class and while riding on his bike, he gets challenged from another bike rider in black helmet.
 He gets ahead of him and blocks his way.
 He acknowledges that the black helmet person was chased by Nepal Police for crime of robbery.

 Shikha meets Jay incidentally and nearly meets an accident.
-They quarrels and he gets away.
-Later on, Shikha goes to Jay's Hotel but Jay refuses to meet her.
+They quarrel, and he gets away.
+Later on, Shikha goes to Jay's Hotel, but Jay refuses to meet her.
 Shikha returns to her home then.
 Jay gets expelled from the college due to his habits.
 Lawyer reminds him he could only get the property in his name only after he graduates from high school within the next year.
 Otherwise, 99% of the property will be donated to charity under ownership of lawyer and only 1% in his name.

 To finish his high school, he goes to the village where he spent his childhood.
 He joins the high school there and meets Shikha, who is the monitor of the class as well the instructor of the charity play for collection of funds for the rent to save the high school grounds.
-Jay getting sick of the village life tries to get away from there.
+Jay, getting sick of the village life, tries to get away from there.
 But slowly he starts to like the culture and lifestyle of the village.
-Later he falls in love with Shikha and starts to help to collect the funds without knowing that the property is his own.
+Later, he falls in love with Shikha and starts to help to collect the funds without knowing that the property is his own.

-One day new person appears in college named Ragav (Jiwan Luitel) who was the rider in black helmet on the day of robbery.
+One day new person appears in college named Ragav who was the rider in black helmet on the day of robbery.
 He robbed the bank to pay off the loans of college but was caught due to Jay.
 He hurts Jay but soon he realizes his mistake.
 Shikha being a heart patient, starts get heart pains.
 During the charity play Shikha goes to sleep forever in Jay's arm.

 Lawyer tells he want Jay to be good person, so he had sent him to the village.
 Jay builds foster home for the children and rest of his life he gives up in memory of childhood friend and his love Shikha.